 Before your kneejerk reaction kicks in, you say “I’m not a crazy person, I don’t want to start talking to myself,” just think of how utterly useful it could be!

 Practicing with a native speaker is ideal and it ensures you polish your skills with both listening and speaking.
-However, they probably have a cap on how much time they can allot to you and your language learning adventure.
+However, they probably have a cap on how much time they can allot to you and your language-learning adventure.

-Getting into the habit of speaking to yourself in your new language doesn’t have to be a sign and your screws are becoming a bit too loose.
+Getting into the habit of speaking to yourself in your new language doesn’t have to be a sign that your screws are becoming a bit too loose.
 It can simply mean that you are an ardent and passionate student, eager to improve your fluency.

 Practicing sentences to yourself when you’re somewhere private enough that you’re not disturbing anyone can be a great way of getting ahead.

-Try describing your surroundings as you see them, asking and answering questions that your feel you’d be likely to encounter with natives, maybe write a song in Italian!
+Try describing your surroundings as you see them, asking and answering questions that your feel you’d be likely to encounter with natives, and maybe write a song in Italian!

 Doing this and getting comfortable with a natural flow of the language will bring you one step closer to your goal.